412-307-0071

 Agewell: Agewell Pittsburgh offers a one-stop resource that links older adults, their family members, friends and caregivers to solutions for issues related to aging.
 Agewell Pittsburgh is dedicated to helping aging adults lead dignified, independent and meaningful lives.
 Programs include adult day services, transportation, support groups, personal safety programs and career development.

-Mollie’s Meals, a division of Agewell Pittsburgh and the Jewish Association On Aging, is a kosher home-delivered meal program for homebound seniors.
+Mollie's Meals, a division of Agewell Pittsburgh and the Jewish Association On Aging, is a kosher home-delivered meal program for homebound seniors.
 Reheatable dinners are delivered on Mondays, Wednesdays and Fridays and constitute a total of six meals per week.
-Volunteers not only deliver meals but serve as the “eyes and ears” of the program.
-To learn more, please call Fraida at 412 421 7616.
+Volunteers not only deliver meals but serve as the eyes and ears of the program.

 Jewish Community Center of Greater Pittsburgh: JCCPGH's mission is to enrich our community by cultivating an inclusive, dynamic environment built upon Jewish values, heritage and culture.
 They offer programs that span the life cycle and strengthen the physical, intellectual and spiritual well-being of individuals and families from generation to generation.
 For more information about JCCPGH.